 • Affiliate marketing – you receive a commission on referring someone to a company when someone makes purchases with your reference.
 You can either create an ‘’Ad’’ or just mention the product or service.

-• Sponsorships and Advertising– this must be the priority if you are a podcaster.
+• Sponsorships and Advertising – This must be the priority if you are a podcaster.
 Sponsorships and advertising can earn you a good amount of money.

 • Creating courses: Most of the popular podcasters create their courses to teach their audiences new skills.